-Like many songs on the album, this is a powerful piece of social commentary, in this instance about child abuse.
+Like many songs on the album, "What's The Matter Here?" is a powerful piece of social commentary, in this instance about child abuse.
 Natalie Merchant sings from the perspective of a woman how lives near a family that is abusing their young son.
 She deplores the abuse, but isn't sure what to do about it.
-Afraid to take action, she wants to confront the family and ask, "What's the Matter here?," but she doesn't dare.
+Afraid to take action, she wants to confront the family and ask, "What's the Matter here?" but she doesn't dare.

 ," from a year earlier, has similar subject matter.